Age Suggestion

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-At this age, if a child has mature eating skills (not overstuffing their mouths, taking accurate bites, and chewing thoroughly before swallowing), they can likely practice eating a whole sausage, including in a bun if desired, although expect some mess as the child learns to deal with the challenging food.
-A whole sausage actually poses less choking risk than a sausage cut into rounds or small “coin” shaped pieces because the larger shape triggers the brain to take a bite and prepare the body to safely chew and swallow.
-When practicing eating sausage, make sure the child is seated and supervised in a safe eating environment.
-You can also serve firm, dried sausages like salami, spanish chorizo, or summer sausage.
-These do not need to be cooked, but they should be cut into long, thin sticks to minimize the choking risk and only offered to a toddler once the child has mature eating skills.
+At this age, if a child has mature eating skills (not overstuffing their mouth, taking accurate bites, and chewing thoroughly before swallowing), they can likely practice eating a whole sausage.
+Just expect lots of spitting as the child learns to deal with the challenging food.
+A whole sausage actually poses less choking risk than a sausage cut into rounds or small coin-shaped pieces, as when the brain is actively engaged in taking bites, the body is more prepared for safe chewing and swallowing.

 Learn all about which foods are not safe for babies.
 Download our guide 25 Foods Never to Serve Your Baby.